Adopted on 23 ApriI 1997.

 Amended by the Extraordinary General Meetings of 2 May 2000 and 8 February 2004;

-The name of this unincorporated association is Association of National Trust Members in Belgium.
+The name of this unincorporated association is Association of National Trust Members and Supporters in Belgium.

 The Association’s objects (“the Objects”) are actively to promote and prosper the work of the National Trust (registered charity number 205846) and to promote social activities to make membership of the National Trust more enjoyable.